nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   - `PHONE_NUMBER` must contain only numbers, and be at least 3 digits long.
   - `EMAIL` must adhere to the format LOCAL-PART@SERVER.DOMAIN, e.g. `example@mail.com`.
 - `LAST_CONTACTED_TIME`, `STATUS`, `REMARK` and `TAG` are optional fields:
-  - `LAST_CONTACTED_TIME` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format. eg. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
+  - `LAST_CONTACTED_TIME` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format, e.g. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
     - If `LAST_CONTACTED_TIME` is not specified, it will be defaulted to the minimum datetime provided by Java (i.e. `LocalDateTime.MIN`) and displayed as `NA` in the contacts list.
   - `STATUS` must be one of `NIL, Prospective, Active, Inactive, Claimant, Renewal` or blank.
     - If `STATUS` is not specified, it will be defaulted to `NIL`.